thekitchen-pot/thekitchen-pot/src/content/blog/difference-between-skillet-and-frying-pan.md

 ---
+excerpt: "Skillet vs. frying pan: What’s the difference?
+One has sloped sides for flipping, the other is deep for stews.
+Master which to use for eggs, steaks & more!  "
+showTableOfContents: true
+authorId: kitchenpot1
 title: Difference between Skillet and Frying Pan - Everything You Need to Know
+source: Skillet
 slug: difference-between-skillet-and-frying-pan
 pubDate: 2020-06-03
 modDate: 2025-02-02
+image: src/content/blog/images/Frypan-vs-Saute-Pan_compressed.png
+category: Pans And Pots
 author: Boniface Muriuki
-authorBio: >-
-  Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
-He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
-He has excelled in developing unique recipes and influencing the menu at the restaurant.
-He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
-authorId: kitchenpot1
 authorImage: /images/authors/chris-thompson.png
-authorImageAlt: kitchenpot1
-image: src/content/blog/images/Frypan-vs-Saute-Pan_compressed.png
 coverAlt: Difference between Skillet and Frying Pan - Everything You Need to Know
-description: >-
-  Confused about the difference between a skillet and a frying pan?
-This article breaks down the distinctions and advantages of each cookware, helping you make an informed choice.
-From tossing ability to surface area and evaporation rate, we cover it all to ensure
 tags:
   - best-frying-pan
   - best-skillets
   - frying-pan-vs-skillet
-category: Pans And Pots
-seo: >-
+authorImageAlt: kitchenpot1
+description: Confused about the difference between a skillet and a frying pan?
+  This article breaks down the distinctions and advantages of each cookware, helping you make an informed choice.
+From tossing ability to surface area and evaporation rate, we cover it all to ensure
-  What is the difference between skillet and frying pan?
+seo: What is the difference between skillet and frying pan?
 This is a common question that only a few of kitchen enthusiasts can answer.
 Here are the crucial differences.
+authorBio: Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
+He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
+He has excelled in developing unique recipes and influencing the menu at the restaurant.
+He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
 ---

 What comes to your mind when you see a piece of kitchen cookware that has a large and a flat bottom— long handle, and short-sized sides, and excellent shape for preparing seared and tasty steak?
 You think of a frying pan and skillet, right?
 But what exactly is the difference between skillet and frying pan?